CtrlK

 Completeness

-Describes what it does at a high level but completely lacks any 'Use when...' clause or explicit trigger guidance for when Claude should select this skill.
+Describes what the skill does well, but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.

 1 / 3